tikv/sig-transaction/doc/tikv/transaction-handling-newbie-perspective.md

 Now comes the most interesting part: commit, just like what I mentioned, commit in TiKV is based on [Percolator](https://research.google/pubs/pub36726/), but there are several things that are different:

-- [Percolator](https://research.google/pubs/pub36726/) depends on BigTable's single row transaction, which must be implemented by ourselves in TiKV.
+- [Percolator](https://research.google/pubs/pub36726/) depends on BigTable's single row transaction, so we must implement something alike by ourselves in TiKV.
 - We need to support pessimistic transaction.
   - This introduce some other problems such as dead lock.